Probate Q&A Series

 Detailed Answer

 In North Carolina, co-owners of real estate generally have the right to divide or sell their shared property through a partition action under G.S.
 46-1 and G.S.
 46-2.
-Partition allows tenants in common to force a sale or physical division of the land.
+Partition allows tenants in common to seek a sale or physical division of the land.
 However, when one co-owner has filed for Chapter 13 bankruptcy, federal law imposes an automatic stay under 11 U.S.C. § 362(a).
-This stay halts actions “to obtain possession of property of the estate” or to “partition any interest in property” once the bankruptcy petition is filed.
+This stay halts actions “to obtain possession of property of the estate” or to exercise control over property of the estate once the bankruptcy petition is filed.

-Attempting to pursue a state‐court partition without addressing the automatic stay risks contempt of the bankruptcy court.
+Attempting to pursue a state‐court partition without addressing the automatic stay risks violating the stay.
 Instead, the non-debtor co-owner must petition the bankruptcy court for relief from the stay.
 Under 11 U.S.C. § 362(d), the court may grant relief if the moving party shows cause or proves the debtor has no equity in the property and it is not necessary for an effective reorganization.

 If the bankruptcy court lifts the stay, the partition action can proceed in the North Carolina General Court of Justice.
 At that point, the state court will apply the usual partition rules, including appraisal, sale procedures, and distribution of proceeds.
 Until relief is granted, the co-owner cannot force a split or sale.